flaxandteal/flaxandteal-website/content/pages/team.md

 ### Kamen Dimitrov | Junior Developer

 [Kamen](https://www.linkedin.com/in/kamen-dimitrov-a26a2492/) is a recent addition to the team, joining us in 2022!
-He is currently studying Software Engineering in Sofia and has experience with Java, Python, Rust and Go programming languages.
+He completed studying Software Engineering in Sofia and has experience with Java, Python, Rust and Go programming languages and back-end development.

 ### Kanika Miglani | Data Science & Analysis